If your child has selective mutism, you’re probably already aware of how much of a puzzling speech disorder it can be.

 They may also work with your family and your child’s school teacher if selective mutism is affecting their studies.

-In addition, you should expect your speech therapist to:
+In addition, you may expect your speech therapist to:

-Sometimes, it’s possible that selective mutism will manifest when your child is with the speech therapist and not actually be able to speak with them.
+Your child’s selective mutism may trigger when they’re with their speech therapist and not actually be able to speak with them.

-If that happens, the speech therapist may ask you to take videos of your child speaking and use those to analyze their patterns.
+If that happens, your speech therapist may ask you to take videos of your child speaking and use those to analyze their patterns.

 This is because selective mutism will manifest differently in each person and therefore each child with selective mutism will have to work on different skills.